zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_sw_requirement.rst

 TF-M officially supports a limited set of build environments and setups.
-In this context, official support means that the environments listed below are actively used by team members and active developers hence users should be able to recreate the same configurations by following the instructions described below.
+In this context, official support means that the environments listed below are actively used by team members and active developers, hence users should be able to recreate the same configurations by following the instructions described below.
 In case of problems, the TF-M team provides support only for these environments, but building in other environments can still be